OLC-Bioinformatics/redmine-docs/docs/analysis/snippy.md

 Snippy appears to be faster than SNVPhyl.
 It also allows use of both paired-end and single-end raw data files in the same analysis (whereas SNVPhyl **currently does not**).

 A comparison of snippy vs SNVPhyl has not been conducted by our lab.
 The [SNVPhyl publication](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5628696/) does briefly discuss snippy.

+### Version
+Snippy version 4.6.0 (as of 2024-04-05)